-Table 1 presents a variety of data on the conscription system facing Portuguese men born from 1959 to 1979, including the size of each cohort, the age of determination of conscription status, the number of men drafted in the year the cohort reached the age of conscription, the fraction of the cohort who were conscripted, and their maximum length of service.
+of conscription status, the number of men drafted in the year the cohort reached the age of conscription, the fraction of the cohort who were conscripted, and their maximum length of service.
 The conscription rate for men born in the 1960s and 1970s ranged from 30 to 50 percent, with a dip for the 1972 and 1973 cohorts who were both subject to the draft in 1993.
 Note that unlike the situation in some European countries, peacetime service in Portugal was far from universal.
 Instead, the fraction of men who served in a given cohort was determined by the manpower needs of the military, the duration of service, and the size of the cohort.

-Once in the military, conscripts with the lowest levels of education could undertake basic skills training while those with higher schooling could undertake occupational training.
-Labor laws in Portugal specify that occupational training acquired in the military is equivalent to civilian training, allowing some conscripts to accumulate transferable skills.7 Another important piece of legislation required employers to treat drafted men as "on leave" from their job.
-This provision may have discouraged firms from hiring young men until their conscription status was settled, though as we discuss below we see no evidence of this behavior.
-For those who were hired and subsequently drafted, however, it presumably eased the transition back to civilian life.
-Finally, conscripts in good standing could re-enlist for up to 8 years of additional service, though re-enlistment rates were generally quite low.
+Once in the military, conscripts with the lowest levels of education could undertake basic skills training, while those with higher schooling could undertake occupational training.
+Labor laws in Portugal specify that occupational training acquired in the military is equivalent to civilian training, allowing some conscripts to accumulate transferable skills.
+Another important piece of legislation required employers to treat drafted men as "on leave" from their job.
+This provision may have discouraged firms from hiring young men until their conscription status was settled, though, as we discuss below, we see no evidence of this behavior.
+For those who were hired

+Currently, such equivalence is guaranteed for training in such fields as professional driving, cooking and bakery, and emergency medical support. and subsequently drafted, however, it presumably eased the transition back to civilian life.
+Finally, conscripts in good standing could re-enlist for up to eight years of additional service, though re-enlistment rates were generally quite low.

-2 Data on Earnings and Conscription Status
+II.
+Data on Earnings and Conscription Status

-The Quadros de Pessoal
+A. The Quadros de Pessoal

-Our analysis relies on a unique administrative data set, the Quadros de Pessoal (QP), collected annually by the Ministry of Employment.
-The QP is a census of paid workers in the Portuguese private sector: all firms with at least one paid worker are legally obligated to return information on their full roster of employees, including wages and hours of work during the appropriate reference week (in March until 1993 and in October since 1994).8 Importantly for our purposes, during the 1980s and 1990s the QP asked employers to include men on leave for military duty in their roster.
-We identify individuals with missing values for their earnings and hours of work in the reference week as being "on leave".
-A limitation of the data is that government workers - who comprise just under 20 percent of the Portuguese workforce - are excluded from coverage.
+Our analysis relies on a unique administrative dataset, the Quadros de Pessoal (QP), collected annually by the Ministry of Employment.
+The QP is a census of paid workers in the Portuguese private sector.
+All firms with at least one paid worker are legally obligated to return information on their full roster of employees, including wages and hours of work during the appropriate reference week (in March until 1993 and in October since 1994).
+Importantly, for our purposes, during the 1980s and 1990s, the QP asked employers to include men on leave for military duty in their roster.
+We identify individuals with missing values for their earnings and hours of work in the reference week as being "on leave."
+A limitation of the data is that government workers-who comprise just under 20 percent of the Portuguese workforce-are excluded from coverage.
 A second limitation is that the QP provides only a snapshot of labor market outcomes in each year.
 Individuals who are unemployed or out of the labor force at the time of the census have no labor market data for that year.
 Electronic records from the QP are available for the period from 1986 to 2009, and include worker and firm identifiers that allow individuals to be tracked over time and across jobs.
 Worker-level data are unavailable for 1990 and 2001, creating gaps in the worker histories in those two years.